charlesbjohnson/eslint-commonjs-plugins/packages/eslint-plugin-commonjs-require-name/README.md

 ## Summary

 This plugin contains a single rule, `commonjs-require-name/rule`, that enforces a naming convention for `require` module assignments.
-The rule checks that the name of the *module assignment* reflects the *module name* that is `require`d.
+The rule checks that the name of the *module assignment* matches the *module name* that is `require`d.

 #### `require` Types